 If there is weakness, you will be unable to lift your great toe off the ground.
 This means that you may trip as you walk, as you foot isn't lifted properly in the swing phase.
 Is your leg tingling, and do you also have weakness?

 The L4 nerve root is less commonly the cause of tingling in feet and legs and, when it does, it's a real bugger.
 In my experience it responds less well to manipulation, and better to flexion-distraction.
 It shares slips with both the sciatic and the femoral nerves.

 The knee jerk reflex may be reduced, and weakness can affect the major flexor of the knee, the Quadriceps muscle.
 The result is a profound limp, and weakness on stair-climbing, as well as a leg tingling.

 Then there are some lesser nerves from the lumbar spine.
 One such is the Lateral Femoral Cutaneous nerve.
-Irritated in the upper lumbar spine and pinched in the groin can cause pain and tingling in the upper thigh.
-Whilst its generally considered a "medical" condition, I have had great success in treating it.
-Very occasionally it can be caused by an infection or mass in the abdomen.
-Fortunately rarely, the usual site is in the groin and jointly the upper lumbar spine.
-Read more … UPPER LEG PAIN
+Irritated in the upper lumbar spine by a spinal subluxation, and pinched in the groin where it passes under the inguinal ligament, can cause pain and tingling in the upper thigh.

 Everyone suffering from chronic lower back pain should spend two

 minutes EVERY morning before getting out of bed doing this simple

 A small muscle in the buttock can entrap the sciatic nerve causing a tingling in feet and legs.
 Because of its attachment on the sacrum there is often an associated sacroiliac joint subluxation...

 Experts say that walking helps heal damaged nerves